Email FacebookTwitterMenu burgerClose thin

 An inherited IRA is one that has been left to a beneficiary following the death of the original account holder.
 The beneficiary can then potentially pass this on to a successor beneficiary upon his or her death.
 This creates the scenario of inheriting an inherited IRA.

-Understanding the difference between an original beneficiary and a successor beneficiary is vital in this context and in making sure the assets are inherited.
-If the line of succession is not set up correctly, the assets may need to go through probate so a judge can determine the rightful new owner.
+You should first understand the difference between an original beneficiary and a successor beneficiary.
+If the account holder sets up the line of succession incorrectly the assets may need to go through probate.
+This means a judge can determine the rightful new owner.

 The original beneficiary is the first person to receive the IRA after the original account holder’s death.
-After inheriting the IRA, the original beneficiary has the option to designate someone else to receive the account upon their death.
-That person is known as the successor beneficiary.
+After inheriting the IRA, the original beneficiary can designate someone else to receive the account upon their death.
+That person becomes known as the successor beneficiary.

-It’s important to remember that each beneficiary must follow specific distribution rules, and those rules can differ depending on whether the beneficiary is a spouse, non-spouse or a successor.
-Successor beneficiaries typically must continue the distribution schedule already in place and do not receive a new 10-year window unless the original beneficiary was using the life expectancy method.
+It’s important to remember that each beneficiary must follow specific distribution rules.
+Those rules can differ depending on whether the beneficiary is a spouse, non-spouse or a successor.
+Successor beneficiaries typically must continue the distribution schedule already in place.
+They do not receive a new 10-year window unless the original beneficiary was using the life expectancy method.

 How the SECURE Act and SECURE 2.0 Changed the Rules

 The SECURE Act, enacted in late 2019, significantly changed the distribution rules surrounding inherited IRAs, particularly those regarding the timeline for withdrawals.
-The law effectively did away with the “stretch IRA,” a strategy that enabled beneficiaries to extend distributions—and defer taxes—over many decades.
+The law effectively did away with the “stretch IRA.”
+This strategy enabled beneficiaries to extend distributions, and defer taxes, over many decades.

-Under the SECURE Act, most non-spouse heirs must now deplete the account within 10 years of the original account holder’s passing.
-This change carries tax consequences, especially for beneficiaries who are earning a high income at the time of inheritance.
+Under the SECURE Act, most non-spouse heirs must now deplete the inherited account within 10 years.
+1 This change carries tax consequences, especially for beneficiaries who earn a high income.

-If the original account holder had already begun taking RMDs before their death, most non-spouse beneficiaries are now required to take annual RMDs in years one through nine and fully deplete the account by year 10.
+If the original account holder started taking RMDs before their death, most non-spouse beneficiaries must take annual RMDs in years one through nine and fully deplete the account by year 10.
 These annual RMDs are set to become mandatory starting in 2025, according to IRS guidance under the SECURE 2.0 Act.

-Successor beneficiaries must follow the same 10-year window established by the original beneficiary unless the original beneficiary qualified as an “eligible designated beneficiary” (EDB) and was using a life expectancy distribution schedule.
+Successor beneficiaries must follow the same 10-year window established by the original beneficiary.
+An exception exists if the original beneficiary qualified as an “eligible designated beneficiary” (EDB) and used a life expectancy distribution schedule.

 Here are the individuals who qualify as EDBs under the SECURE Act: